Safwan ibn Yahya: His piety

 It is said that one day a man asked him to carry two dinar for him and deliver them to his family in Kufa.
 Safwan said "My camels are hired and I have to take the permission of the tenants."
 It is also said that he made a promise to two of his pious friends that if they died before him, he would do for them what they do for themselves of good deeds and charity, as long as he is alive and did so.

 His jurisprudence

 Safwan is known as one of famous jurisprudents of his time.
 He wrote about thirty books including the books of Wudu, Prayer, Fasting, the Hajj, Zakat, Marriage, Divorce, Obligations, Recommendations, Buying and Selling, Setting slaves free and Management, Good tidings and others.
-He dies in 210 AH in Medina and was buried in Al-Baqi'.